sammyhansali/sammyhansali/README.md

 ## Hi, my name is Sammy!

 I am currently a  post-baccalaureate research technician at the Levin Lab of Embodied Minds at Tufts University, where I study morphogenesis, cancer, aging, and information processing in biological organisms.
-I am also learning and building deep learning models in my spare time, and documenting my progress along the way..
-To learn more, please visit [my website](https://sammyhansali.com).
+I am also learning and building deep learning models in my spare time, and documenting my progress along the way...
+To learn more, please visit [my website](https://sammyhansali.com) or check the buttons below!

 ## Technologies and Tools